machaao/machaao-samples/index.rst

 Why MessengerX.io?
 =============================================================================
-With our unique learnings in the conversational space from processing over 2.5B+ messages from or to end users, we would like we know a thing or two about making good chat apps :)
+With our unique learnings in the conversational space from processing over 2.5B+ messages from or to end users, we would like to claim that we know a thing or two about making good chat apps :)

 We see a gap between good messaging apps and end users due to the operating nature of current messaging eco-systems.